 Curiously, Harper’s summarizes with mixed messages, “The coming of the Chinese may be a curse.
 But if it be a curse, it is now prohibited by law, and honest Americans upon the Pacific slope should be the first to defend those who are here against brutal lawlessness” (p,195).

 “Those who ignore the lessons of history are doomed to repeat it.” – George Santayana

 Donald Trump is not the first presidential candidate to call for the outright exclusion of a group of people, based on ethnicity or religion, from entering the United States as a visitor, or as an immigrant with aspirations for citizenship.
 That notoriety goes to James G. Blaine, the U.S. Senator from Maine.

 Blaine saw where the future votes were.
-He needed the western vote to win his White House bid, propelling him to call an end to the Burlingame Treaty, a treaty his party had crafted.
+He needed the western vote to win his White House bid.
+Blaine called for an end to the Burlingame Treaty, a treaty his Republican party had crafted.
 Blaine renewed the process to officially ban Chinese immigrants – legislation that made life miserable for the Chinese already in the country legally.